 Should you hire a locksmith or DIY?

-You can hire a professional locksmith to change the locks for you.
+You can hire a professional locksmith to install the locks for you.
 This can be a particularly good idea if you want to install more advanced security measures and lock systems.

-Having said this, it’s a relatively simple process.
-Even DIY beginners/amateurs should be able to manage it.
-Locks are inexpensive and readily available from local hardware or DIY shops.
+If you are relatively DIY savvy it might be something you can manage.
+Good locks are readily available from local hardware or DIY shops.
 Depending on your level of skill, they can be quick to fit.
 While the cost of moving house can add up, the enhanced security and peace of mind is worth the small price tag and time investment.

 Need a locksmith?

-If DIY lock changing isn’t for you, get a quote from a local trades person here.
+If DIY lock changing isn’t for you, get a quote from a local tradesperson.